-Section 7: Examination Content: Knowledge Domains and Subdomains individual's return to meaningful work, a process that includes coordination of benefits and services and implementation of return-to-work plans.
+Section 7: Examination Content: Knowledge Domains and Subdomains necessary activities pertaining to an individual's illness or injury to ensure quality of care, recovery, and cost effectiveness.
+This entails planning, managing, and advocating for that individual's return to meaningful work, a process that includes coordination of benefits and services and implementation of return-to-work plans.